 You may think an easy-to-reach phone mount keeps you safe from distraction while driving, but taking your eyes off the road for even two seconds can make you 24 times more likely to be involved in an accident.
 Simply glancing down to see the next turn on your navigation app could create a problem.

 Hudway wants improve your focus by casting your phone display directly ahead of you on their head-up display.
-We spent some time with their latest Hudway Cast to see if it’s worth keeping an eye out for, literally and metaphorically.
+We spent some time with the company’s latest product, called the Hudway Cast, to see if it’s worth keeping an eye out for — literally and metaphorically.